 When things happen or change at the office, everyone knows about it immediately.
 Unfortunately, those who are working remotely are often kept out of the loop on certain things.
-However, if you want your remote team to be high-quality, loyal and productive, you need to keep them just as updated as you would with physical employees.
+If you want your remote team to be productive, you need to keep them just as updated as you would with physical employees.

 Sharing daily updates in the group chat or Slack channel, updating everyone in weekly meetings and things like that are a must if you have a remote workforce.
-This will keep everyone on the same page and working towards a common goal, and not leave anybody confused about what is happening.
+This will keep everyone on the same page.
+Working towards a common goal, and not leave anybody confused about what is happening.
 Sharing daily updates in your communication app or Slack channel, updating everyone in weekly meetings and things like that are a must if you have a remote workforce.
-This will keep everyone on the same page and working towards a common goal, and not leave anybody confused about what is happening.
+Keep everyone on the same page and working towards a common goal.

-In a similar vein, even if there is no big news or changes to mention, be sure to communicate with your remote team often.
-This could be a daily check-in, a weekly one-on-one Skype call or any number of other ideas that you might have.
+Even if there is no big news or changes to mention, be sure to communicate with your remote team often.
+This could be a daily check-in, a weekly one-on-one Skype call, or any number of other ideas that you might have.

-Building a remote team is important, and we hope that the tips in this blog post can help you build the best remote working team possible.
+Building a remote team is important.
+We hope that the tips in this blog post can help you build the best remote working team possible.